PiyushRathore29/weather_prediction_research/README.md

 ### 1. Dataset

-- Real-world weather dataset (mention its source, e.g., Kaggle, NOAA, IMD, or any other).
+- Real-World weather dataset (mention its source, e.g., Kaggle, NOAA, IMD, or any other).
 - Features used: temperature, humidity, wind speed, pressure, precipitation, etc.